HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -reportPath <value>
     ```

-    Set this attribute to `true` to download the mismatch report even if find mismatch process is not completed:
+    Set this attribute to `true` to download the mismatch report even if find mismatch process is not complete:

     ```
     -forceDownload <value>